 • You can try using a couch cushion, or something similar to put in between them.

-• Once broken up, wrap the aggressive cat in a towel/blanket (if you don’t know which is which, take your best guess.
+• If you’re able to without putting yourself in danger, wrap the aggressive cat in a towel or blanket (if you don’t know which is which, take your best guess.
 Which one is running away, trying to hide, and hissing?
 That one is likely the victim of the attack.)

 • Quickly put the aggressive cat into a darkened room to calm down.